StoatPower/elixir-gen-alg/genetic-rules.md

 ### Step 2 - Evaluating the Population

 The evaluation step is responsible for evaluating each chromosome based on some `fitness function` and `sorting` the population based on this fitness.
+The fitness function is a way to measure success.

 #### Rule 5